midorineko/reoccurance/README.md

 ----
 ## Index and Show Pages
-Index Page: Contains each events information as well as the First Action Date.
+Index Page: Contains each events information as well as the First Action and Buffer Dates.

-Show Page: Will show the details of the event as well as the next four Action Dates in detail.
+Show Page: Will show the details of the event as well as the next four Action and Buffer Dates in detail.

 ----
 ## How it works